 - We may add the European indices for the EUR/USD currency pair.
 The French Cac40, the German Dax, the Dutch AEX and the European FTSE Eurotop 100 will be good enough for us to cover the European side.

 - We may use the FT30 index for the GBP/USD currency pair.
-However, as practice shows, a trader tracks the same indices used in case of the euro.
+However, as practice shows, a trader tracks the same indices used in the case of the euro.

-- We should pay attention to the main European indices and the SMI index (SIX Swiss Exchange) in case of the USD/CHF currency pair.
+- We should pay attention to the main European indices and the SMI index (SIX Swiss Exchange) in the case of the USD/CHF currency pair.